ocadotechnology/codeforlife-workspace/docs/service/backend/VIEWS.md

 If any of a model's [default actions](https://www.django-rest-framework.org/api-guide/viewsets/#viewset-actions) should not be allowed, they can be disallowed in one of 2 ways.

-The first is to excluding an action's HTTP method from `http_method_names`.
-The should be the way if no action with that HTTP method should be allowed.
+The first is by excluding an action's HTTP method from `http_method_names`.
+The is the preferred way if no action with that HTTP method should be allowed.

 The second is to not permit some or all users to trigger the action.
-This should be the way if only some actions for a HTTP should be allowed.
+The is the preferred way if only some actions for a HTTP should be allowed.

 ```py
 class PersonViewSet(ModelViewSet[Person]):